fastaistack/OpenChat/doc/intro/userguide.md

 Click the `Settings` icon in the lower left corner to enter the `Model Management` interface.

-YuanChat now supports multiple cloud-based large models.
+OpenChat now supports multiple cloud-based large models.
 Before using the services of different AI providers, you need to configure API access.
 Click `Get API` to visit the providers' official websites and follow the steps to apply for an API key.

 ### ☁️ Currently Supported Cloud-based AI Services
 OpenChat supports multiple **cloud-based AI models** that can be quickly integrated via API: